 The authors of the ground-breaking research that I discussed earlier conducted a cross-sectional study to determine whether the recommended dosage of folic acid was being taken before pregnancy.9 They found that only 42.6% of women took the recommended 400 mcg of folic acid daily before pregnancy.
 What was more worrying was that the RBC folate levels of women preparing for pregnancy were, on average, 490 nmol/L, which was 90.1% below the 906-nmol/L cut-off.

 This study has provided convincing evidence on the importance of taking folic acid prior to conception, not only to prevent neural tube defects but to also prevent congenital heart defects.
-It would also be helpful to know your MTHFR status before you decide to conceive so that you can discuss the optimal dosage of folic acid you should be taking with your health care practitioner.
-This will ensure a healthy pregnancy for yourself and your baby.
+It would also be helpful to know your MTHFR status before you decide to conceive so that you can discuss the optimal dosage of folic acid (or methylfolate) you should be taking with your health care practitioner.